Fellowship-of-turing/Namsor_2.1_api/source/index.md

 ### Repeated Operations Tolerance

-Our API features smart processing and it will not charge for analyzing identical data for up to 20 times.
+Our API features smart processing and it will not charge for analysing identical data for up to 20 times.
 For example if you submit the same full name 5 times in order to infer it's gender then you will only be charged 1 credit.

 ### Soft Limit vs Hard Limit